Breast Implant Removal & Replacement

-- Surgery can address a variety of concerns, capsular contracture, implant malfunction, and dissatisfaction with breast size.
+- Surgery can address a variety of concerns, such as capsular contracture, implant malfunction, and dissatisfaction with breast size.
 If a woman chooses not to replace the breast implants, a breast lift may be required to address the skin that has been stretched.

 - With implants surgery, a revision or replacement surgery is usually required within 10-15 years.

 - In some cases, the removal and replacement procedure needs to be performed in two stages.
 The first stage is the removal of the implants and capsulectomy.
 The second stage is the insertion of new implants and/or breast lift.

 This price includes surgeon and anaesthetist fees & 6 weeks follow up fees.
 This price assumes hospital cover with a private fund and that your operation attracts a medical item number.

 If fund cover does not apply in your situation, plan for further surgical costs of $2,900.

 If capsulectomy is required, budget for an additional $2,000.
 If applicable, you may get around $750 rebate back from Medicare.